Shopify/quilt/packages/async/README.md

 ### Babel

 The Babel plugin is exported from the `@shopify/async/babel` entrypoint.
 This plugin accepts one option: `packages`, which should be an object where the keys are the names of packages, and the values are an array of functions that should be processed.
-This option defaults to an object containing a few Shopify-specific async packages (`createAsyncComponent` from `@shopify/react-async`, and `createAsyncQueryComponent` from `@shopify/react-graphql`).
+This option defaults to an object containing a few Shopify-specific async packages (`createAsyncComponent` and `createAsyncContext` from `@shopify/react-async`, and `createAsyncQueryComponent` from `@shopify/react-graphql`).

 ```js
 // babel.config.js